An Optimal Control Framework for Online Job Scheduling with General Cost Functions: Problem Formulation and Preliminary Results

-\emph{Proof:} Consider the split instance obtained by applying HDF on the original online instance with $n$ jobs.
-From Lemma \ref{lemm:split}, HDF is an optimal schedule for the split instance whose optimal cost OPT equals the cost of HDF on the original online instance.
+\emph{Proof:} Consider the split instance obtained by applying HDF on the original online HGFCS instance with $n$ jobs.
+From Lemma \ref{lemm:split}, HDF is an optimal schedule for the split instance whose optimal cost OPT equals the cost of HDF on the original HGFCS instance.
 Let $(\{\bar{\alpha}_k\}_{k=1}^{N}, \bar{\beta}_t)$ be the optimal dual solution to the split instance.
-Using Algorithm \ref{alg:update}, one can convert $(\{\bar{\alpha}_k\}_{k=1}^{N}, \bar{\beta}_t)$ to a feasible dual solution $(\{\alpha_j\}_{j=1}^n,\beta_t)$ for the original instance with the same objective cost OPT (Lemma \ref{lemm:convert}).
-Thus, the solution generated by HDF together with $(\{\alpha_j\}_{j=1}^{n},\beta_t)$ forms a feasible primal-dual solution to the original instance with the same cost OPT.
-Therefore, by strong duality, HDF is an optimal online rule for the original instance. $\blacksquare$
+Using Algorithm \ref{alg:update}, one can convert $(\{\bar{\alpha}_k\}_{k=1}^{N}, \bar{\beta}_t)$ to a feasible dual solution $(\{\alpha_j\}_{j=1}^n,\beta_t)$ for the original HGFCS instance with the same objective cost OPT (Lemma \ref{lemm:convert}).
+Thus, the solution generated by HDF together with $(\{\alpha_j\}_{j=1}^{n},\beta_t)$ forms a feasible primal-dual solution to the original HGFCS instance with the same cost OPT.
+Therefore, by strong duality, HDF is an optimal online schedule for the original HGFCS instance. $\blacksquare$

+Algorithm \ref{alg:update} provides a simple update rule for generating optimal dual variables for HGFCS with special cost functions $g_j(t)=\rho_jg(t)$, that is when all the cost functions share the same basis function $g(t)$.
+Unfortunately, it quickly becomes intractable when one considers general cost functions $g_j(t)$.
+The main reason is that for general cost functions $g_j(t)$, it is known that optimal job scheduling on a single machine is NP-hard even for the offline setting \cite{bansal2014geometry}.
+In particular, for general cost functions, one first needs to construct the entire dual curves and then use them to determine the optimal reference heights.
+That requires exponential computation in terms of the number of jobs.
+However, one can still use a backward induction similar to that in Algorithm \ref{alg:update} to set the dual variables as close as possible to their optimal values, and that is the main idea behind our generalized competitive analysis for GFCS.